 - Pain and suffering damages

-Truck accident victims often wonder how much they should accept as a settlement in their claim.
+Commercial truck accident victims often wonder how much they should accept as a settlement in their claim.
 Unfortunately, there isn’t an easy way to determine this.
-Every case can be so different, and how much you can settle for depends on the factors listed above.
+Every case can be different, and how much you can settle

 The damages you can collect after a truck accident will depend on your specific losses from the accident.
-If you were not at fault for what happened, you can file a personal injury claim with the at-fault party’s insurance company for your damages.
+If you were not at fault for what happened, you could file a personal injury claim with the at-fault party’s insurance company for your damages.

 Economic Damages